-Travel, childcare, reasonable adjustments and replacement care costs a health condition or a disability).
+28. JCP will pay participants travel, childcare, and replacement care costs (except where payment is available from Access to Work for some claimants with a health condition or a disability).
 Reasonable adjustments must also be considered (except where payment is available from Access to Work for some claimants with a health condition or a disability). sbwa payment codes can be found on ACME.
 Forms for payment of costs for expenses for sbwa claimants are shown in the expenses procedures part of this guidance.